kam033/school-reserve-quota/PRD.md

   - Check (CheckCircle) for successful operations and correct examples
   - List (ListBullets) for schedule table view
   - ChartBar for statistics
+  - Sparkle for smart analytics and AI features
   - SignIn for login
   - House for home navigation